DIY Marketing Workshops – Do it Your Way!

 Topics include: domains and hosting, navigation, copyright, website security, alt text, SEO, html/CSS/code editing, text, images, hyperlinks, forms, web design, responsive design, metadata, publicity and promotions, web testing, image editing, and internet resources.

 Try Before You Buy!

 Spend some time exploring website design in a safe learning environment.
-Try out processes as you make your own online website!
-You may like to complete it as your own website by the end of the workshops - or use it as a memory tool before starting your 'real' website.
-And get some advice on what concerns you.
+Try out processes as you make your own online website.
+You may like to complete your website by the end of the workshops or use it as a memory tool before starting your 'real' website.

 Practice website design with sample text and images or bring along your own text and images.
-And if you already have a website you are welcome to work on that during the workshop sessions (bring along your passwords).
+If you already have a website you can work on that during the workshop sessions (bring along your passwords).

 To book your place contact Shona at CEW: